hipe/tmx/tmx/README.md

 ## what is tmx here?

-in the context of the diaspora before you, "tmx" is an "operator branch" whose only purpose is to glue together other such branches.
+in the context of the diaspora before you, "tmx" is an "feature branch" whose only purpose is to glue together other such branches.

 (EDIT: the above used to reference what is now [#pl-011] but may no longer be relevant)